 The life span of each type of the project devices shall be documented in the PDD based on manufacturer’s specification.

-Based in the manufacturer’s specifications, we accounted the lifespan to be of 3 years.
+Based in the manufacturer’s specifications, the following lifespan for individual stove models are applied:

+Envirofit Econochar 4 years

+Rocketworks Chazama 5 years

+Envirofit CH2200 5 years

+Mbaula Poupa+ 5 years

 The loss in efficiency of the project devices i in each batch j due to aging shall be accounted during the monitoring period y.
 The Project participant may choose any option below to account for the loss in efficiency; the option should be identified and fixed ex ante in the PDD at the time of registration.

 A default schedule of linear decrease in efficiency up to the terminal efficiency assumed as 20 per cent shall be applied through the life span of the project device.
 For example, if the life span of project device is five years and project device has an efficiency of 30 per cent at commissioning then a 2 per cent decrease in efficiency every year shall be applied; or